 Bruges is made for wandering.
 The compact city centre is perfect for exploring on foot.
 You can easily walk from one side to the other in about 30 minutes.

 If you want to cover more ground, hire a bike.
 It’s a great way to venture a bit further afield, but bear in mind you may not need it for Bruges town centre – it gets busy and you’ll be dodging tourists, and it’s so compact you won’t need it.
 There are plenty of rental shops around town.
-Just be careful on those cobblestones when it’s wet!
+Just be careful on the cobblestones when it’s wet!

 Public transport

-Bruges has a good bus network, but honestly, we rarely used it.
+Bruges has a good bus network, but we rarely used it.
 The city is so walkable that you probably won’t need to.
-If you do decide to use the bus, you can buy tickets on board or at newsagents.
-A single trip costs €3, or you can get a 10-journey card for €16.
+If you do decide to use the bus, you can buy tickets on board, at machines at the bus stop, on the De Lijn app, or at newsagents.
+A single trip costs €3, or you can get a 10-journey card for €21.

 Taxis and car shares